CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP.md

 C>* 192.168.0.0/24 is directly connected, eth0
 ```

-The following commands show how the IPv4 link-local address *169.254.0.1* is used to install the route and static neighbor entry to facilitate proper forwarding without having to install an IPv4 prefix with IPv6 next hop in the kernel:
+The following commands show how the IPv4 link-local address *169.254.0.1* is used to install the route and static neighbor entry to facilitate proper forwarding without having to install an IPv4 prefix with IPv6 next hop in the kernel.
+Run the NCLU `net show route <address>` command or the vtysh `show ip route <address>` command.
+For example:

 ```
 cumulus@switch:~$ net show route 10.0.0.12